sjm446/ai-on-eks/blueprints/inference/nvidia-dynamo/sglang-disagg/README.md

 1. **Queue Backlog**: Scale up prefill workers if queue grows
 2. **NIXL Failures**: Check GPU connectivity and memory allocation
 3. **Worker Discovery**: Verify ETCD registration and NATS communication

+## External Access

+For production external access, see the main README.md **External Access** section which provides comprehensive guidance for all Dynamo deployments.

+**Note**: This applies to all Dynamo deployments including disaggregated architectures.

 ## Cleanup